The worst foods for gut health and how they disrupt your entire system

 Myth vs Fact

-- Myth: Taking a daily probiotic pill cancels out a bad diet.
+• Myth: Taking a daily probiotic pill cancels out a bad diet.

 Fact: Probiotics are like seeds; they cannot grow in toxic soil.
-Without a diet rich in fiber and low in processed inflammatory triggers, expensive probiotic supplements will likely pass through your system without colonizing. - Myth: All fiber is good for everyone immediately.
+Without a diet rich in fiber and low in processed inflammatory triggers, probiotic supplements will likely have limited impact.

 Fact: If you have severe dysbiosis or Small Intestinal Bacterial Overgrowth (SIBO), a sudden influx of fiber can cause painful bloating.
-It is often best to titrate up slowly, increasing fiber intake over several weeks to let your microbiome adapt. - Myth: Juice cleanses “reset” the gut.
+It is often best to titrate up slowly, increasing fiber intake over several weeks to let your microbiome adapt.

-Fact: Most juice cleanses remove the fiber—the very thing your gut bacteria need to survive—and deliver a high load of sugar.
+Fact: Most juice cleanses remove the fiber—the very thing your gut bacteria need to thrive—and deliver a high load of sugar.
 A true gut reset involves chewing real, fibrous food, not drinking sugar water.

 Bottom line